 At the Airport

 If you are at an airport, you’ll want to set your pickup location carefully.
-Most airports have rules about where rideshare can pick up.
-Some are just curbside, like at Orlando (MCO), Orange County (SNA), and San Francisco (SFO).
+Most airports have rules about where ride share can pick up.
+Some are just curbside, like at Orlando (MCO) and San Francisco (SFO).
 Of course, a driver in San Francisco drove above us for a few minutes before she realized she was at the departures instead of arrivals.
-In Burbank (BUR), you have to go quite a ways past the baggage claim and into the parking garage across the street.
+In Burbank (BUR) and Orange County (SNA), you have to go quite a ways past the baggage claim and into the parking garage.
 In Phoenix (PHX), you just have to cross the driveway to where the shuttles pick up.

 Set Your Location

 Even when you’re not at the airport, you do want to be careful with your pickup location.
-We were staying at the Hyatt House this weekend, and the driver went to the Hyatt Place next door.
-I had to wave him over so that he wouldn’t think I was a no show.
+We were staying at the Hyatt House in Orlando, and the driver went to the Hyatt Place next door.
+Just in January, the driver missed the hotel driveway and pulled in next door.
+I had to wave them over so that they wouldn’t think I was a no show.

 Order Your Lyft